hussein-esmail7/templates/README.md

 ## password_generator.py
 This program generates a random password that can be used when creating internet accounts.
 If a number is typed along with the 'python3 password_generator.py', it will make a password of that length.
 For example: 'python3 password_generator.py 10'.

-## template.cpp, template.tex
+## template.c, template.cpp, template.tex
-These files are basic boilerplate files for C++ and LaTeX (a typesetting system) so you can get working on the important stuff faster.
+These files are basic boilerplate files for C, C++ and LaTeX (a typesetting system) so you can get working on the important stuff faster.

 ## QR.py
 This program converts given text or clipboard to a QR code then opens the image in the default image viewer regardless of your operating system.